 “So,” He started after a minute, walking around the console, he pulled the new screwdriver from the panel next to the zig-zag plotter, thanking the TARDIS as he did, and Rose came up to wrap her arm around his waist.
 “All of time and space, everything that ever happened or ever will…”

 “Where do you want to start?”
-Rose asked, grinning.
+Rose finished, grinning brightly.